macintux/riak-application-guide/front.md

 pitfalls that await the novice Riak developer.
 Designing applications to work well with a distributed key/value store is not (yet) a common skill.

-Riak is rapidly evolving to encompass new features and use cases.
-This guide will steer clear of low-level details that can be found in Basho's documentation website; rather, its goal is to capture the essence of what it means to develop applications against a distributed, eventually-consistent key/value database.
+Because Riak is evolving rapidly to encompass new features and use cases, this guide will steer clear of low-level details that can be found on Basho's documentation website.

 Furthermore, this neither an operations guide nor an architecture guide.
 Understanding how Riak works under the covers is useful, but it